srcfl/srcful-documentation/docs/energy-gateway/compatible-devices/enphase.md

 # Enphase

+There are two ways to configure the Sourceful Energy Gateway to work with Enphase devices.
+Either using `Enphase credentials` or using an `Enphase Access Token`.

+## Enphase Credentials

+To onboard your Enphase using credentials, provide your Enphase `username`, `password`, and IQ Gateway `serial number` in the [**Configurator**](https://app.srcful.io).
+These credentials are only used once to generate an Access Token for authentication.
+For security, we do not store your credentials - only the generated Access Token is saved.

+## Enphase Access Token

-To get started with Enphase, you need to generate an API token.
+To onboard your Enphase, you need to generate an API token.
 You can generate a token by:

 1. Navigating to the [Enphase Portal](https://entrez.enphaseenergy.com/)
 2. Login with your Enphase account credentials